Meketh/decentraland-dummy-token-challenge/README.md

 - Why `e2e` instead of `unit tests` ?

   UI is mostly integration code, in fact this example is only integration code.
 And for testing such code is better to use `e2e tests`. `Unit tests` will be very cumbersome to handle (with mocks and spies).

-- Why `react-query` instead of `redux` ?

-  `Redux` is, though highly verbose, a good solution for handling global state.
-However, in this case we are just using remote state (the chain). `React-query` is a better fit for handling that.

 - Why remove the `Navbar` ?